 He got another start, in Game Four, but this one was a disaster.
 Again facing Gibson, who shut out the Sox, José was bombed for four runs on six hits and never made it out of the first inning.
 José appeared one more time, throwing two innings of perfect relief in Game Seven.
 But Jim Lonborg had imploded, and the Red Sox were losing 7-1 by the time José had entered the game.
 The Red Sox lost Game Seven and lost the World Series.
 José's record shows 0-2, but Game One against Gibson was a strong effort.
 José finished the regular season with a 12-4 record and a 3.59 ERA.
 He forever holds the distinction of being the first Latin pitcher to start the opening game of a World Series.
 Santiago praised both his teammates and Dick Williams to Herb Crehan: "Williams kept us focused from start to finish.
 He deserves a lot of credit."

 On June 13, in a nightmare incident, one of José's pitches hit Paul Schaal and fractured his skull.
-Schaal was out for weeks, came back for just two more appearances in early August, but then only returned to major league play in 1969.
+Schaal was out for weeks, came back for just two more appearances in early August, but did not return to major-league play until 1969.
 Schaal performed well after his return, but the incident may have shaken Santiago, too.
-Jim Murray of the Los Angeles Times wrote of Santiago weeping at Schaal's hospital bed and wondered in print in a late 1971 column that Santiago was never the same pitcher afterward, writing "because his elbow - or something - was bothering him."
+Jim Murray of the Los Angeles Times wrote of Santiago weeping at Schaal's hospital bed and wondered in print in a late 1971 column that Santiago was never the same pitcher afterward, writing "because his elbow - or something - was bothering him."4

 It was one of the rare winters that José did not keep busy playing winter ball as well.
 Unfortunately, even time off over the winter wasn't sufficient and late in 1969 spring training, Santiago reinjured his elbow, tearing a ligament in his right elbow after throwing just two warmup pitches.
 A few weeks later, on April 22, he had elbow surgery in Boston.
 Doctors said it was 50/50 whether he could ever pitch again, but if he could, it would probably not be until 1970.